It is one of the most famous landmarks in England.

-The name "Big Ben" originally referred to just the bell of the clock, but has also come to indicate the clock, the tower and the bell.
+The name Big Ben originally referred to just the bell but now it encompasses the clock, the tower and the bell.

 Big Ben chimes on the hour and has quarter bells that chime every fifteen minutes.

-April 10, 1858 - The second bell, 2.5 tons lighter than the original, is cast or molded.
+April 10, 1858 - The replacement bell, 2.5 tons lighter than the original, is cast or molded.

-May 31, 1859 - The clock begins keeping time.
+May 1859 - The clock begins keeping time.